 The last major site I visited in Istanbul was the sprawling Topkapi Palace.

-Highlights included the Treasury, where you can see enormous jewels, and what I imagine must be priceless jewelry though long lines await for each room, and no photography is allowed.
+Highlights included the Treasury, where you can see enormous jewels and what I imagine must be priceless jewelry though long lines await each room, and no photography is allowed.

 Access to the Harem Apartments, the lavish private quarters of the Ottoman Sultans, is well worth the extra cost of 15 lira ($5.50 ) in addition to the palace entrance of 30 lira ($11).

-Lunch is available via self-service or in a restaurant, both offering tables with a view of the Bosphorus.
+Lunch is available via self-service or in a restaurant; both have tables with a Bosphorus view.

 I recognize this list is merely the “must-see” attractions in a city too big to fully appreciate in a few days or even weeks.